remixz/messenger-bot/README.md

 Sends the sender action `senderAction` to the target `recipient`, and calls the callback if any.
 Returns a promise.

 * `recipient` - Number: The Facebook ID of the intended recipient.
 * `senderAction` - String: The sender action to execute.
 Can be one of: `typing_on`, 'typing_off', 'mark_seen'.
-See the [Send API reference](https://developers.facebook.com/docs/messenger-platform/send-api-reference) for more information.
+See the [Sender Actions API reference](https://developers.facebook.com/docs/messenger-platform/send-api-reference/sender-actions) for more information.
 * `callback` - (Optional) Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

 #### `bot.setGetStartedButton(payload, [callback])`